Alberth Elis: Houston Dynamo

 Elis missed the first two games of the 2020 season due to a hamstring injury he suffered during preseason.
 The MLS season was paused after two games due to the COVID-19 pandemic.
 MLS returned to play in July with the MLS is Back Tournament.
 On 13 July, Elis made his season debut in Houston's first game of the tournament, a 3–3 draw against LAFC with Elis scoring once in the match.
 He scored again in Houston's next game, but was also sent off for two yellow cards as Houston lost 2–1 to the Portland Timbers.
 On 25 August Elis had a goal and an assist in a 5–2 win over Sporting Kansas City, but was also subbed off at halftime after hurting his back.
-He made two substitute appearances in the Dynamo's next two matches, recording two assists in a 3–0 win over Minnesota United and scoring once in a 2–1 over Kansas City.
+He made two substitute appearances in the Dynamo's next two matches, recording two assists in a 3–0 win over Minnesota United FC and scoring once in a 2–1 over Kansas City.
 With transfer rumors surrounding Elis, the Dynamo held him out of their next three games.
 He was seen at the airport in Houston on 17 September and announced his goodbyes on social media two days later.